 How Friction Welding Works

 Friction welding works by following the fundamentals of friction.
 The process uses friction to create a plastic-forming heat at the weld interface.
-For example, the friction heat used on steel is usually around 900–1300 degree centigrade.
-After the appropriate temperature is achieved, an external pressure force is increasingly applied until the workpieces form a permanent joint.
+For example, the friction heat created on steel is usually around 900–1300 degree centigrade.
+After the appropriate temperature is achieved, an external pressure force is increasingly applied until the workpieces form a permanent weld joint.

 5 Friction Welding Types